Week 36: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - NYT also reported that Deutsche Bank was the referenced European financial institution that had partnered with Russia’s Prevezon, the massive money laundering tax fraud mentioned in Week 35.

-- Prevezon’s case was settled by Sessions’s DOJ two days before trial.
+- Prevezon’s case was settled by Sessions’ DOJ two days before trial.

 - AP reported Trump repeated overtures towards Russia are increasingly putting him at odds with his national security and foreign policy advisers.
 The second meeting with Putin at the G20 exacerbated the rift.

-- Spicer resigned Friday after Trump appointed New York financier Anthony Scaramucci to communications director.
-Sarah Huckabee Sanders was named his replacement.
+- Sean Spicer resigned Friday after Trump appointed New York financier Anthony Scaramucci to communications director.
+Sarah Huckabee Sanders was named as his replacement.

-- Senators Cardin and Warren have pushed for an investigation into whether Scaramucci’s company, SkyBridge Capital, violated sanctions against Russia.
+- Senators Ben Cardin and Elizabeth Warren have pushed for an investigation into whether Scaramucci’s company, SkyBridge Capital, violated sanctions against Russia.

 - On Friday following Spicer’s resignation, Sanders held an on-camera press briefing, the first one since June 29 (22 days ago).